mbernier/site_tracker/README.markdown

 ### URLs

-- [ x ] Receive the source URL and the list of the urls for this page
+- [x] Receive the source URL and the list of the urls for this page
 - [ ] Get the stored URLs for this page from the database
 - [ ] Compare to what is in the database for this source URL
 - [ ] Log which URLs were added/removed from this page

 ### Images

-- [ x ] Receive the source url and list of images for this page
+- [x] Receive the source url and list of images for this page
 - [ ] Get the images for this source URL from the database
 - [ ] Compare to what is in the database for this source URL, identify abandoned images?
     - [ ] Log which images are added and which are removed